 |Jaunty caps, well turned out, good drill - the ship's company of HMS Thanet at the march-past in pre-war Hong Kong|

 The main naval and military presence in the Far East was in Singapore.
 Hong Kong was seen as an isolated outpost and a strategic liability.
 Churchill knew it could not be defended.
-It was too close to Japanese aircraft bases in Formosa and Southern China and the Japanese had several divisions across the border.
+It was too close to Japanese aircraft bases in Formosa and Southern China, and the Japanese had several divisions across the border in southern China.
 This explains the weakness of the Royal Navy and RAF in Hong Kong in the lead up to war.
 On the day war started, 8th December, 1941, Thracian, which had been converted into a minelayer role by clearing its rear gun and adding minelaying racks to its stern-quarters, was laying mines in Port Shelter guarded by Thanet.
 Scout was in dry-dock at Tai Koo having its bottom plates cleaned.
 HMS Moth and HMAPV Margaret were in dry-dock at the RN dockyard.
-These two vessels never got out, and were later scuttled in the dock, and played no part in the battle.
+These two vessels never got out of dock, and were later scuttled in the flooded dry dock, and played no part in the battle.

-There was a plan that in the event of war breaking out Thanet and Scout would sail to Singapore and join Force Z, which had arrived in Singapore on 2nd December 1941, and consisted of the battleship HMS Prince of Wales and the battlecruiser HMS Repulse and their escorting destroyers.
+In the event of war breaking out, there was a standing plan that Thanet and Scout would sail to Singapore and join Force Z, which had arrived in Singapore on 2nd December 1941, and consisted of the battleship HMS Prince of Wales and the battlecruiser HMS Repulse and their escort destroyers.
 This plan had been agreed with the US naval authorities and included a commitment for some US warships to be sent to Singapore.

 After nightfall on Monday 8th December Scout and Thanet sailed through the gates of the anti-submarine boom at Lye Mun.
 Since Lt-Cdr Davies on Thanet was more senior than Lt-Cdr Lambton on Scout, Thanet took the lead as senior ship.
 Whilst on passage to Manila they spent some time looking for SS Ulysses which had left Hong Kong on Sunday with passengers bound first for Manila and then Singapore.
 Ulysses had sent a distress signal after being bombed and strafed by Japanese aircraft on Monday.
 She was undamaged and changed course for Singapore.
 She arrived safely in Singapore, but was sunk by a U-boat off the Carolinas while on passage to UK.